This post is all about the beginning steps to guided selling and why it is crucial for your business to succeed.

 Guided selling takes the guesswork out of what will work and what won’t.
 It makes it easier for sales reps to follow a process that buyers will enjoy by giving them simple steps (step 1, step 2, step 3) to follow.

-We will discuss the Buyers Journey portion in the next post and we’ll describe what the buyer requires and expects.
+We will discuss the Buyers Journey portion in the next post and describe what the buyer requires and expects.

 In this post, we will focus on what the seller needs.